-A perfect example of this is Neuschwanstein Castle in Germany which was rumored to be the real-life inspiration of Disney classic fairytale movies.
+A perfect example of this is Neuschwanstein Castle in Germany which was rumored to be the real-life inspiration for Disney classic fairytale movies.
 The Travel + Leisure even said that you can even notice the resemblance of Neuschwanstein castle to “Sleeping Beauty’s” castle in Disneyland.

 Besides, Germany is known to be the source of many fairytale stories we hear today.
-From Grimm Brother’s “The Frog Prince” to “Snow White and The Seven Dwarves” to “Hansel and Grettel” and many more.
-All these suggest that Neuschwanstein Castle is more likely one of the true inspirations of Disney.
+From Grimm Brothers’ “The Frog Prince” to “Snow White and The Seven Dwarves” to “Hansel and Grettel” and many more.
+All of these suggest that Neuschwanstein Castle is more likely one of the true inspirations of Disney.

 In this post, I share the information to help you plan your visit to Neuschwanstein Castle.
 You will also discover the scenic viewing points of the castle, places your eyes and your camera will love.
 Additionally, you also learn the things to do next and the nearby cities you can visit before or after touring the castle.

 Without further ado, let’s go dive into the topic!